MIME Type

 A standard classification system for identifying file and data types.
 Expressed in type/subtype format.

 In HTTP communication, specifying the MIME type in the Content-Type header allows browsers and clients to determine how to process the data.
-Incorrect MIME types can cause files to display improperly.
-HTTP protocol guides cover this topic in detail.
+For example, Content-Type: text/html; charset=utf-8 tells the browser to interpret the response as UTF-8 encoded HTML.
+Incorrect MIME types can cause issues such as CSS not being applied (returning text/plain instead of text/css) or JavaScript not executing. find handcuffs on Amazon cover this topic in detail.